 Altice was already in talks with potential buyers to sell this position in the fibre optic network for several months, but the future owner of this stake is chosen.
 With this transaction agreed with Morgan Stanley Infrastructure Partners, Altice will receive, in addition to the 1,565 million in 2020, another 375 million euros in December 2021 and another 375 million in December 2026, according to the statement.

-“I am very pleased that our partnership with Morgan Stanley Infrastructure Partners – initiated in the context of our 2018 Portuguese tower transaction – now continues with a transformational fibre project”, says Patrick Drahi, founder of Altice, quoted in a statement.
+“I am very pleased that our partnership with Morgan Stanley Infrastructure Partners – initiated in the context of our 2018 Portuguese tower transaction – now continues with a transformational fibre project,” says Patrick Drahi, the founder of Altice, quoted in a statement.

 “This fantastic transaction with our long-standing partners at Morgan Stanley Infrastructure Partners will accelerate the group’s deleveraging,” he continues, noting that this deal will “pave the way for significant refinancing operations in 2020, which will allow us to accelerate the debt interest reduction program.”